TRANSMIGRATION OF RUIN

 All of these operate vastly at the subconscious level.

-I did not have to go far to see the effects of this information, it happens every day, when dealing with my family... in the simplest exchanges.
-Going into these patterns with more awareness of them as part of my psique has not been easy.
-It seemed inevitable —everytime I find myself in the threshold of a given event— to enter that vortex of feeling and thinking, feeling and thinking... particulary when emotions are strong or unavoidable.
-I feel sucked into it.
-When an event in my life touches deep emotional fibers, particulary in relationship to painful events, relationship mishaps, history of my country or the planet, it was really challening to go back to neutral.
-What I describe can be as trivial as interactions on the street, friendhips and family, or socio-poltitical instances.
+I did not have to go far to see the effects of this information in my life, it happens every day, when dealing with my family or friends... in the simplest exchanges.
+Looking at these patterns with more awareness of them as part of my psique has not been easy.
+It seemed inevitable to enter that vortex of feeling and thinking, everytime I find myself in the threshold of a given event; particulary when emotions are strong or unavoidable.
+I feel sucked into them.
+When an event in my life touches deep emotional fibers, particulary in relationship to painful events, relationship mishaps, history of my country or the planet, it is really challening to go back to neutral.
+What I describe above applies to interactions on the street, friendhips and family, socio-poltitical issues, and many more.

-To options come to mind, the first would be not to react, not allowing my reaction to express itself, to dissociate with it, observe it.
-Is it possible not reacting to an issue that I know may get me to react, sometimes explosively?
+Two options come to mind, the first would be not to react, not allowing my reaction to express itself, to dissociate with it, to observe it.
+Is this even possible?

-I felt tired of finding myself in habitual situations which included anger or antagonism without having, consciously, decided to experience them; they reminded me more of a computer program being triggered into action.
+I felt tired of finding myself wrapped in habitual situations which included anger or antagonism, without having consciously decided to experience them; they reminded me more of a computer program being triggered into action.

-As I observed myeslf I wondered if others were experiencing something similar to me.
+As I observed myeslf I wondered if others were experiencing something similar.

-Back to the maps, the conclusion I reached was: If we expect to live an experience as conflict (ideas in my psyque), this is how it will manifest, if, to the contrary, we think of an X situation and can visualize, in our imagination, a harmonious and positive outcome, this is what will tend to happen.
+Back to the maps, a conclusion I reached was: If we expect to live a given experience as conflict (ideas in my psyque), this expectation will point it in that direction, if — to the contrary—, we think of an X situation and can visualize, a harmonious and positive outcome, this is what will tend to happen.

-If these maps reflect my idea of the world, if these images live within my psyque, is it a coincidence that the physical manifestation has very similar characteristics?
+If these maps reflect my idea of the world, if these images live within my psyque, is it a coincidence that the physical manifestation of the world we live in, has very similar characteristics?

 If we think about this for one moment, it makes a lot of sense: the TV, the news, and the media in general, tend to propagate, to prioritize that which produces fear or instigates separation ¿Is it a coincidence that my external world resembles so close the one that lives within me?

 At this point, this took a turn for me, it excited me enticing me to be responsible.
 First, it invited me to become conscious of all of which I think about I do not like, which makes me uncomfortable or makes me feel fear.
 Secondly, to disociate myself from every image related to feeling like a victim, be it of circumstances or actions of others.
-To stop that thought, period.
+To stop that thought the moment it becomes conscious, period.

 At this point it became evident I needed help to change my maps, and it came from a book called A Course in Miracles —a teaching device that addresses universal spiritual themes to rewire our form of thinking and acting.